hjdhjd/homebridge-unifi-protect/docs/ProtectAPI.md

 ### Realtime Updates API
 So...how does UniFi Protect provide realtime updates?
 On UniFi OS-based controllers, it uses a websocket called `updates`.
 This connection provides a realtime stream of health, status, and events that the cameras encounter - including motion events and doorbell ring events.

+For the impatient, you can take a look at the code for how to decode and read the binary protocol here in [protect-updates-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-updates-api.ts).
+Aside from Homebridge-specific logging support, the code is independent and portable to other platforms.
+You'll probably want to grab type and interface information from [protect-types.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-types.ts) as well.

 #### Connecting
- * Login to the UniFi Protect controller, obtain the bootstrap JSON.
+ * Login to the UniFi Protect controller and obtain the bootstrap JSON.
 The URL is: `https://protect-nvr-ip/proxy/protect/api/bootstrap`.
+You can look through [protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/src/protect-api.ts) for a better understanding of the Protect login process and how to obtain the bootstrap JSON.
  * Open the websocket to the updates URL.
 The URL is: `https://protect-nvr-ip/proxy/protect/ws/update?lastUpdateId?lastUpdateId=X`.
 You can grab lastUpdateId from the bootstrap JSON in the prior step.
-You can [see an example in protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-api.ts#L225).
+You can [see an example in protect-api.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/1d0d28a8b020878ee8f478244bed7ec361b33779/src/protect-api.ts#L225).
  * Then you're ready to listen to messages.
-You can see an [example of this in protect-nvr.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/373a7eed543e2cc6f6719122b7728cf8c0c9d238/src/protect-nvr.ts#L408).
+You can see an [example of this in protect-nvr.ts](https://github.com/hjdhjd/homebridge-unifi-protect/blob/1d0d28a8b020878ee8f478244bed7ec361b33779/src/protect-nvr.ts#L408).

 Those are the basics and gets us up and running.
 Now, to explain how the updates API works...